inanoxTM/Continuous-Control-DDGP-Unity-Reacher/README.md

     **NOTE** : For this project, you will not need to install Unity.
 The link above provides you a standalone version.
 Also the above Reacher environment is similar to, but **not identical to** the Reacher environment on the [Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher).

 4. Place the file in this repository _ContinuousControl_DDPG_ and unzip (or decompress) the file.

-## Instructions

-- Before running code, change parameters in `train.py`, especially you must change `env_file_name` according to your environment.
-- Run the following command to get started with training your own agent!
-    ```bash
-    python train.py
-    ```
-- After finishing training weights and scores are saved in the following folder `weights` and `scores` respectively.